Blueprint – Understanding Industrial Blueprints

 Forging is a process of shaping metal while it is hot and pliable by suitably applying compressive force.
 Usually the compressive force takes the form of hammer blows using a power hammer or a press.
 To achieve good forgings, a proper lubricant is necessary.
 The lubricant helps prevent the work piece sticking to the die and also acts as a thermal insulator to help reduce die wear.

-Forging refines the grain and improves the physical properties of the metal.
+Forging refines the grain structure and improves the physical properties of the metal.
 With proper design, the grain flow can be oriented in the direction of principal stresses that are encountered in actual use.
 Grain flow is the direction of the pattern that the crystals take during plastic deformation.
 Physical properties (such as strength, ductility, and toughness) are much better in a forging than in the base metal, whose crystals are randomly oriented.
 Forgings yield parts that have a high strength-to-weight ratio.
 Common forging processes include:

 Open-die or hand forgings are a traditional and antiquated manufacturing process based on repeated blows in an open die, where the operator manipulates the work piece in the die.
 The finished product is a rough approximation of the die.